Cults Myths and Legends of Ancient Sicily

 The dissent for the Dionysian religion did not take place only in Rome, therefore the need arose to defend the cult of Dionysus.
 In Greece, to this end, a whole series of legends and mythological tales are born about the punishments suffered by those who opposed the Dionysian religion.

-Homer speaks of a certain Lycurgus, king of Thrace, who chased the nurses of Dionysus attacking them with an ax and for this action was made blind by the gods.
+Homer speaks of a certain Lycurgus, king of Thrace, who chased the nurses of Dionysus by attacking them with an ax and for this action was made blind by the gods.

 The king of Thebes Pentheus he opposed the inclusion of the Dionysian rites in Thebes and for this reason he was quartered by his mother Agave, taken by the Dionysian fury.

-When the three daughters of Black, king of Tiryns, refused to participate in the mysteries of Dionysus, the god punished them by making them mad and making them wander the mountains at the mercy of erotic frenzies.
+When the three daughters of Black, king of Tiryns, refused to participate in the mysteries of Dionysus, the god punished them by making them crazy and making them wander the mountains at the mercy of erotic frenzies.

 Just as the Bacchantes adopted a rather bloody behavior, since often their victims, animals or men they were, ended up in pieces, also the initiation of the adepts to the Dionysian mysteries implied particularly difficult tests to overcome.